Woosmap/geofencing-ios-sdk/README.md

 }
 ```

-For the visits, in the app delegate, you can retrieve the visit like this :
+For the visits, in the app delegate, you can retrieve the visit like this:
 ```swift
 func processVisit(visit: CLVisit) {
     let calendar = Calendar.current